 I still have the original email from her from over a decade ago, which would have been when I moved into my first college apartment.
 I would pop this in the oven along with some Sister Schubert dinner rolls, maybe buy a frozen vegetable dish to heat up to go along with it and I was done.

-Even after I started to branch out more and started this blog, I have still made this recipe a few times and it never fails to disappoint.
+Even after I started to branch out more and started this blog, I have still made this recipe a few times and it is always a home run.
 (Now I’ve just upped my game with homemade marinara sauce, homemade bread, and homemade veggie sides.)

 How to make this easy baked ziti: